 Katrin Glinka

-In my doctoral research, I examine differences and similarities between concepts, terminologies, and methods in computer science, art history, and museum practice.
-I analyse, among other things, the influence of machine learning methods on the cultural practice of collecting and documenting in museums.
 In November 2020, I joined the Human-Centered Computing Research Group at Freie Universität Berlin as head of the HCC Data Lab.
-As the scientific project lead for the project "museum4punkt0" (2017 - 2020) at the Stiftung Preußischer Kulturbesitz I developed and evaluated various digital applications for museums.
-Before that, I was a research associate at the Potsdam University of Applied Sciences where I continued to teach media and design theory until spring 2020.
+As the scientific lead for the project museum4punkt0 (2017 - 2020) at the Stiftung Preußischer Kulturbesitz, I developed and evaluated various digital applications for museums.
+Before that, I was a research associate at the Potsdam University of Applied Sciences, where I continued to teach media and design theory until spring 2020.

 Curriculum Vitae